mathjax/MathJax-docs/server/components.rst

 is Nemeth.
 You can use the :js:data:`sre` block of the :js:data:`options` section of your MathJax configuration to specify a different locale or Braille version, as illustrated below.

-Since the speech-rule-engine (SRE) loads its language files using :js:meth:`fs.readFile()`, it need the ``mathjax`` path to be an absolute path, not a reference to a `node` package.
-Fortunately, MathJax provides a method for obtaining that path via a function called :js:meth:`mjxRoot()`, as shown below.

 .. code-block:: javascript